Occupational Health and Safety

 - Raise hazard awareness through regular hazard prediction training based on the use of hazard prediction videos and traffic accident news items.

-- Identify potential hazards along routes used by workers who commute by car or other means and share hazard information at business sites and in workplaces.
+- Identify potential hazards (including natural disaster risks) along routes used by workers who commute by car or other means and share hazard information at business sites and in workplaces.

 Minor and major fires